Margaret Felice, Executive Director

 Baritone Keith Eric Brinkley is a multi-faceted performer with style credits in opera, classical, musical theater, gospel and religious music.
-He began his formative musical years in church, singing male soprano with the world-renowned Indianapolis Children’s Choir.
+He began his formative musical years in church and singing male soprano with the world-renowned Indianapolis Children’s Choir.

-Keith recently debuted in the role of the Grand Sacerdote with Boston Opera Collaborative’s production of Idomeneo.
-He also made his television commercial feature debut as part of a 2017 Christmas Promotion for ESPN, the NBA and 20th Century Fox’s The Greatest Showman.
-In 2016, Keith premiered the role of Marshall in Andy Gaus’ musical Don’t Know Nobody That Boogies Anymore at the Arsenal Center for the Arts in Watertown, Mass.
+Keith made his Boston operatic debut in Boston Opera Collaborative’s production of Idomeneo.
+He made his television commercial feature debut as part of a 2017 Christmas Promotion for ESPN, the NBA and 20th Century Fox’s The Greatest Showman.
+In 2016, Keith premiered the role of Marshall in Andy Gaus’s musical Don’t Know Nobody That Boogies Anymore at the Arsenal Center for the Arts in Watertown, Mass.
 Keith has been a section leader at Old South Church and is currently a cantor at Pilgrim Church in Dorchester, MA.
-Recent 2019 engagements include Faure’s Requiem with the Paul Madore Chorale and Boston Choral Ensemble.
+Recent 2019 engagements include Faure’s Requiem with the Paul Madore Chorale under the baton of René Minalga-Rheault.

-Keith holds a Master of Music degree from Boston University, and a Graduate Performance Diploma from Longy School of Music at Bard College.
-Offstage, Keith spent several years in the non-profit healthcare management field at Massachusetts General Hospital and Steward Medical Group.
-A social change advocate and learning evolutionist, Keith is currently pursuing a grant writing certification to create funding initiatives for social change through the arts.
+Keith holds a BM from Heidelberg University, a MM from Boston University, and a Graduate Performance Diploma from the Longy School of Music at Bard College.
+Offstage, Keith spent several years working in health administration field at Massachusetts General Hospital and Steward Medical Group.
+Keith is currently pursuing a grant writing certification to create funding initiatives for social change through the arts.

 Erin Merceruio Nelson, Treasurer